python/mypy/docs/source/running_mypy.rst

         [mypy]
         ignore_missing_imports = True

-    We recommend using either option only as a last resort: it's equivalent to adding a ``# type: ignore`` to all unresolved imports in your codebase.
+    We recommend using this approach only as a last resort: it's equivalent to adding a ``# type: ignore`` to all unresolved imports in your codebase.

 If the module is a part of the standard library, try: